robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - There should be just two human tasks involved in a software release - pick the version and environment, and press deploy.

-- Deployments should be repeatabe and reliable.
+- Deployments should be repeatable and reliable.

 - The deployment process should be used by everyone and must be the only way of getting to production.

-- The deployment process should be used by everyone and must be the only way of getting to production.

-- All changes must be in in version control.
+- All changes must be in version control.

-- We also need an automated rollback process, if the deployment goes wrong.
+- We need an automated rollback process if the deployment goes wrong.

-- Push-button software releases
+- We aim for push-button software releases.

 - Our aim is to find ways to reduce cycle time, to create an effective feedback loop.

-- Frequent releases mean smaller deltas and easier rollback
+- Frequent releases mean smaller deltas and easier rollback.

-- Building and testing the application on every check in is known as continuous integration
+- Building and testing the application for its release worthiness on every check-in is known as continuous integration.

 - If any environment configuration changes, the whole system needs to be tested.